National Fascist Party: Tradition

 Italian Fascism believed that the success of Italian nationalism required a clear sense of a shared past amongst the Italian people, along with a commitment to a modernised Italy.
 In a famous speech in 1926, Mussolini called for Fascist art that was "traditionalist and at the same time modern, that looks to the past and at the same time to the future".

 Traditional symbols of Roman civilisation were used by the Fascists, particularly the fasces that symbolised unity, authority and the exercise of power.
 Other traditional symbols of ancient Rome used by the Fascists included the she-wolf of Rome.
 The fasces and the she-wolf symbolised the shared Roman heritage of all the regions that constituted the Italian nation.
 In 1926, the fasces was adopted by the Fascist government of Italy as a symbol of the state.
-In that year, the Fascist government attempted to have the Italian national flag redesigned to incorporate the fasces on it.
-However, this attempt to incorporate the fasces on the flag was stopped by strong opposition to the proposal by Italian monarchists.
-Afterwards, the Fascist government in public ceremonies rose the national tricolour flag along with a Fascist black flag.
-However, years later and after Mussolini was forced from power by the King in 1943 only to be rescued by German forces, the Italian Social Republic founded by Mussolini and the Fascists did incorporate the fasces on the state's war flag, which was a variant of the Italian tricolour national flag.
+In that year, the Fascist government attempted to have the Italian national flag redesigned to incorporate the fasces.
+This was stopped by the strong opposition of Italian monarchists.
+Afterwards, the Fascist government in public ceremonies raised the national tricolour flag along with a Fascist black flag.
+Years later, after Mussolini was deposed by the King and rescued by German forces in 1943, the Italian Social Republic founded by Mussolini and the Fascists did incorporate the fasces on the state's war flag, which was a variant of the Italian tricolour national flag.